 Looking for a great cafe?
 The Gumboot Cafe in Roberts Creek is a local favourite, and not just for its freshly baked treats, sweets, and homemade soups.
 This cafe also functions as an art gallery, featuring a rotating selection of local and British Columbian artists, who hang their art on the cafe’s walls.
 The Gumboot’s bright, airy, and cozy space features a wood stove, vintage tables, and an outdoor patio space for those sunny fall days.
 Whether you pop in for a morning treat, or refuel for lunch, rest assured the Gumboot is a great stop to include in your Art Crawl adventure.

-Click here to discover more cafes on the Sunshine Coast.
+Click here to discover more cafes and bakeries on the Sunshine Coast.

 If you’re looking for a restaurant that’s just as colourful as the art you’re planning to see, then look no further than El Segundo in Sechelt.
 This tropical-infused cocktail lounge meets restaurant is decked out in plants, bright wallpaper and carefully curated retro kitsch touches, all of which add a vibrant and fun feel to the space.
 The cocktails are just as inventive and creative, and the food offerings include items like tempura squash, apple crunch salad, and duck tacos.

-Click here to discover more dining options on the Sunshine Coast.
+Click here to discover more restaurant options on the Sunshine Coast.

 The Sunshine Coast is also home to some amazing distilleries, cideries, and breweries where you can indulge in some fall flavours.
 Try Banditry Cider’s Semi-dry Apple cider while enjoying some time in their outdoor picnic area, or enjoy a burger and a flight of beers from Tapworks Brewing Company.
-You can also stop by Bruinwood Estate Distillery to pick up a bottle of their Earl Grey Gin or White Apple Rye.
+You can also stop by Bruinwood Estate Distillery to pick up a bottle of their Earl Grey Gin or Maple Cream Liqueur.